fpga-opencl-benchmarks/rodinia_fpga/opencl/pathfinder/README_fpga.md

 ## v1

 Single work-item version based on OpenMP version of the benchmark with strict.
-Also moved for loop on rows from host code to device code and added clEnqueueWriteBuffer to actually write the buffers from host to device instead of using host pointers.
+Similar to the NDRange kernels, the loop on rows is kept in the host code and the source and destinations buffers are swapped row by row.

 ## v2